 “Add Satchel’s joyful swagger, humor and down home wisdom to the greatest pitching record in baseball history and you get the stuff of an American icon,” said Sturm, who serves as artistic director for the BMP.
 “I worked my favorite Paige quote into the song’s lyrics: ‘Work like you don’t need the money.
 Love like you’ve never been hurt.
 Dance like nobody’s watching.’
 That falls somewhere between Mark Twain and Yogi Berra.”

 A 1973 graduate of Lawrence, Sturm was honored with DownBeat magazine’s 2010 Jazz Education Achievement Award and was the 2003 recipient of the prestigious International Association for Jazz Education and ASCAP Commission in Honor of Quincy Jones.
 His works have been performed by ensembles worldwide, printed by eight international publishers and issued on four recording labels.

 Conservatory of Music

 Lawrence University, "Don’t Look Back: Composer Fred Sturm Pays Musical Tribute to Baseball Legend Satchel Paige" (2012).
 Press Releases.
-Paper 384.
+384.